-How many times do I hear the phrase ‘ I daren’t take my PRS out on a gig as I don’t want to mark it’ ? – Or words similar to this – If this is the case, or indeed you are looking at moving up the ladder and require a serious guitar that is a league or two above the Far Eastern mass produced models, then why not check out this used PRS Custom 22 from 2002 – A desirable stop tail model, with a classic amber gloss finish on a figured maple top – For additional aesthetic trimmings then don’t forget a colourful set of abalone bird inlays – Weighs only 7lbs and 14oz – So whilst it is now getting close to its 20th birthday , it is still a pretty clean guitar – It certainly won’t acquire that ‘near mint condition’ tag – Yet it neither does it look like it has just completed a world tour with a punk band – Any hints of a blemish are subtle and barely mark the gloss finish, so nothing nasty whatsoever – Look carefully and you can just about find a couple of pin prick size nicks – Any merest hint of any fret wear is not even worth a discussion – In fact if it has taken nearly 20 years to acquire the merest hint of any wear, and merest is the key word here, then you’ve got another 20 years of playing before any fret dress might be required – You’ll find some of the usual tarnishing to the nickel hardware – So used but not abused, so play it and gig it without any fear – Complete with the original deluxe case as well as the eagle swing tag- Re-strung with a set of 10-46 gauge strings and set-up with a slick ‘n’ easy action
+How many times do I hear the phrase ‘ I daren’t take my PRS out on a gig as I don’t want to mark it’ ? – Or words similar to this – If this is the case, or indeed you are looking at moving up the ladder and require a serious guitar that is a league or two above the Far Eastern mass produced models, then why not check out this used PRS Custom 22 from 2002 – A desirable stop tail model, with a classic amber gloss finish on a figured maple top – For additional aesthetic trimmings then don’t forget that set of colourful abalone bird inlays – Weighs only 7lbs and 14oz – So whilst it is has now enjoyed its 21st birthday celebrations , it is still a pretty clean guitar – It certainly won’t acquire that ‘near mint condition’ tag – Yet neither does it look like it has just completed a world tour with a punk band – Any hints of a blemish are subtle and barely mark the top surface of the gloss finish, so nothing nasty whatsoever – Look carefully and you can just about find a couple of pin prick size nicks – Any merest hint of any fret wear is not even worth a discussion – In fact if it has taken over 21 years to acquire the merest hint of any fret wear, and merest is the key word here, then you’ve got another 21 years of playing before any fret dress might be required – You’ll find some of the usual tarnishing to the nickel hardware – So used but not abused, so play it and gig it without any fear – Complete with the original deluxe case as well as the eagle swing tag- Re-strung with a set of 10-46 gauge strings and set-up with a slick ‘n’ easy action

 Classic styling thanks to the amber finish and a set of abalone bird inlays – One piece select mahogany body, is par for the course on a Custom 22, which in turn is topped of with a highly figured maple top – Note the natural maple edged body binding – A true PRS trademark – Whilst the build quality and tonal variation of a PRS is from the top draw, to me a large part of the magic of a PRS Guitar is the neck – So easy to play with a fluid playing action and effortless string bending – It just about makes a set of 9’s redundant, as a set of 10’s still feel slinky, so with a well balanced action, along all 22 frets, this a very easy guitar to handle – One piece mahogany neck with a wide/fat profile and an Indian rosewood fingerboard – Measures .865″ around the top nut end and .971″ around the 12th fret – The neck possesses a very comfortable amount of girth, but it ain’t chunk or fat – As it happens the difference between a wide/fat and wide/thin profile is 1/16″ extra depth – Wow – Big deal – The neck has somewhat of a comfortable LP flavour and profile to it that is eminently playable, with easy access to the higher frets – Such is the accuracy of the fret work, that chords still sound in tune further up the fingerboard, which is a testament to the compensated wrapover bridge/tailpiece assembly, that is light weight and milled from aluminium, then mounted on 2 chunky posts – Note a set of PRS locking machine heads